HL7/davinci-crd/src/pagecontent/hooks.md

     ]

 ##### Linkage between created resources
 The linkage between resources by identifier in different Actions within a single Suggestion doesn't actually require any extension to CDS Hooks, but it does require additional guidance.
-For the purposes of this implementation guide, the inclusion of the `id` element in 'created' resources and references in created and updated resources within multi-action suggestions SHALL be handled as per FHIR's [transaction processing rules](http://build.fhir.org/http.html#trules).
+For the purposes of this implementation guide, the inclusion of the `id` element in 'created' resources and references in created and updated resources within multi-action suggestions SHALL be handled as per FHIR's [transaction processing rules]({{site.data.fhir.path}}http.html#trules).
 POST corresponds to an action.type of 'create' and PUT corresponds to an action.type of 'update'.
 Specifically, this means that if a FHIR Reference points to the resource type and identifier of a resource of another 'create' Action in the same Suggestion, then the reference to that resource SHALL be updated by the server to point to the identifier assigned by the client when performing the create.
 Clients SHALL perform creates in an order that ensures that referenced resources are created prior to referencing resources.

-For example, the following suggestion will cause the MedicationRequest to be updated to point to the preauthorization (ClaimResponse) being created.
+For example, the following suggestion will cause the MedicationRequest to be updated to point to the prior authorization (ClaimResponse) being created.
 The ClaimResponse would be created before the MedicationRequest would be updated:

     "suggestions": [
       {
-        "label": "Update prescription to point to pre-existing preauthorization", "actions": [{
+        "label": "Update prescription to point to pre-existing prior authorization", "actions": [{
           "type": "update",
-          "description": "Revise the prescription to include the preauthorization", "resource": {
+          "description": "Revise the prescription to include the prior authorization", "resource": {
             "resourceType": "MedicationRequest",
             ...